Murders of Aldo Donegani and Luisa De Leo: The disappearance

 On 1 August 2005, Corporal Luciano De Leo, a 35-year-old carabiniere serving at the Castelfidardo station in the province of Ancona, went to the home of his uncle and aunt, Aldo Donegani and Luisa De Leo, who had invited him to spend a few days of vacation with them.
 At midday, he rang the doorbell of the family home, a two-story 1960s villa located at number 15 of Via Ugolino Ugolini, but received no answer.
 Worried, De Leo rang the bell on the upper floor apartment, where another nephew of the couple, Guglielmo Gatti, lived alone.
 He was also not home, and a note had been left on the intercom saying "I'll be back after 5 pm".
 Guglielmo Gatti was a 41-year-old unemployed man, described as a shy, solitary and reserved character, who had been an engineering student at the Milan Polytechnic for some time.
 When eventually reached by telephone, Gatti said he did not know what could have happened and that he had not seen his uncle for a few days.
 Shortly thereafter he returned to the villa and, together with De Leo, tried to open the door of the downstairs Donegani apartment, which however was locked.
 After having tried in vain to make contact with the couple via mobile phone, which was disconnected, the two alerted the fire brigade.
 They arrived and broke into the ground floor apartment.
 There was nobody inside and everything seemed perfectly in order with no missing objects.
 Likewise, in the garage there were the Renault Clio car and the bicycles used by the couple.

 Gatti and De Leo then went to the Brescia-San Faustino Carabinieri station, where they filed a missing persons report, thus starting the investigation.
 The investigators, led by deputy prosecutor Claudia Moregola, determined that the couple's disappearance must have dated back to Sunday 31 July at the earliest.
 This was the date on which the last confirmed eyewitness accounts of their presence in the city.
 Their last engagement was their attendance at mass at the parish church of Sant'Antonio on Via Degli Antegnati.
-Their neighbours and shopkeepers where they usually shopped had instead seen them for the last time the day before, Saturday 30 July.
-This was the same for their nephew Luciano, who had spoken to them on the phone at 11:39.
-To those who had spoken to them, the couple had said that they were expecting visitors and that they had some appointments scheduled for the coming week, suggesting foul play.
+Their neighbours and shopkeepers had seen them for the last time the day before, Saturday 30 July.
+This was the same for their nephew Luciano, who had spoken to them on the phone at 11:39 on that date.
+To those who had spoken to them, the couple had said that they were expecting visitors and that they had some appointments scheduled for the coming week, suggesting foul play was involved in their disappearance.